iglfranks/SEI-Project-3/README.md

 ## Future features

 - Make the styling of the museum cards on the index page more consistent between different museums.
-- Adding better mobile compatibility
+- Adding better mobile compatibility.
 - Add functionality to keep the bookmark symbol checked on museums the user has favourited, and being able to ‘un-favourite’ them from deselecting the button.